momiji/kpx/README.md

                                  domain is automatically expanded to .EXAMPLE.COM when set from command line can also replace user in configuration file, when there is only one user defined --timeout TIMEOUT      automatically stop kpx after TIMEOUT seconds, when run without config file, defaults to 3600s = 1h (set to 0 to disable)
-      -e, --encrypt              encrypt a password, encryption key location is kpx.key -d, --debug                run in debug mode, displaying all headers -t, --trace                run in trace mode, displaying everything
+          --acl=<ips>            list of comma-separated IPs, who is allowed to connect -e, --encrypt              encrypt a password, encryption key location is kpx.key -d, --debug                run in debug mode, displaying all headers -t, --trace                run in trace mode, displaying everything